How to Qualify for a Home Equity Loan in 2018

 A home equity loan is money borrowed against the difference between the amount you owe on your home and the home’s market value.
 It is paid in a lump sum with a fixed interest rate and fixed monthly payments.

 Another method of using equity is a home equity line of credit (HELOC).
 This is a line of credit, similar to a credit card.
 You only use the money you need, and you make monthly payments based on the amount of money you use.

 You can use home equity loans to make home improvements, pay medical bills, cover the cost of college tuition or even to go on vacation.
 The money can be used for anything, but if you’re using the value of your home to pay for frivolous expenses, you may want to think twice.

-However, interest is still deductible on home equity loans if proceeds are used to substantially improve the residence.
+Interest paid is tax deductible on home equity loans if proceeds are used to buy, build or substantially improve the residence, among other restrictions.
 This may be a good reason to use your home equity loan for home improvements or as a down payment on a new home.

 But Kim Paskal, CPA and tax shareholder at BeichFleischman says not to worry about it.